 Marie Weichman embellishes this clay box wall hanging with objects that reflect her creativity.

 Marie Weichman has been working with clay for about 20 years.

 Materials and Tools:

 box front and side templates

 1. Roll out a slab of clay.
 Place the 4" x 4" box front template and the 3" x 4" side template on the clay slab and score around them.
 Reposition the templates and score around until you have two front pieces and ten sidepieces.
 Two of the sidepieces will be used for the back.
-Cut the measured squares from the clay using a craft knife (figure A).
+Cut the measured squares from the clay using a craft knife.
 Allow the squares to partially dry to a "cheese hard" firmness.

 7. Select three-dimensional clay objects to attach to the expressive box surface to finish off the composition.
 Set aside to dry for three days.

 8. Fire the box in a kiln to 1850-degrees for 12 hours.

 9. Apply desired glaze to the wall hanging box.

 10. Fire the expressive box wall hanging in the kiln for 10 hours at 2380-degrees.